Rivet ball stud for extremely high loads

 The BPR ball stud only requires a small pilot hole in the sheet to be inserted.
 Thereby, the stability of the sheet is affected as little as possible.

-AUTORIV ball studs can be inserted into thin sheets (1 mm) as well as into thick sheets (5 mm).
-However, the stability of the sheet must be sufficient for the load to be borne by the stud.
+BPR ball studs can be inserted into thin sheets (1 mm) as well as into thick sheets (5 mm).
+However, the stability of the sheet must be sufficient for the load to be carried by the ball stud.

-The geometry of the AUTORIV ball stud is very similar to the standard ball stud.
+The geometry of the BPR ball stud is very similar to a standard ball stud.
 For you as a developer or user, it is thus significantly easier to switch to our ball stud and to thereby save costs in your company.